HealthBioscienceIDEAS/aic2023-workshop/docs/dmri-preproc.md

 <img width="863" alt="example_RGB_V1" src="https://user-images.githubusercontent.com/19730876/177555280-8ac7ec4b-b1bc-4b0d-9a6a-0a69a01d6dc3.png">

 We have now completed the basic steps required for all diffusion data!
-Those allow to continue with further processing (e.g. tractography) or to start data analyses, which require processing a few subjects.
+Those allow to continue with further processing (e.g. tractography) or to continue with group-level analyses, which require processing a few subjects.

 In the next section, you have a few options to go further:
 * There is some example of code to perform the same steps as we did above, this time looping across subjects.
 * A common analyses is [Tract-Based Spatial Statistics (TBSS)](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/TBSS), which allows for voxel-wise analyses on a skeletonized white matter template.
-We copied to command lines to do such analyses below, but it can take some time to run.
-We thus provided the outputs in `~/oasis/diffusion/tbss ` if you want to examine the different steps and the final outputs.
+We provided the command lines below to do such analyses.
+Some steps can take some time to run, and thus we provided the outputs in `~/data/DiffusionMRI/tbss` if you want to examine the different steps and the final outputs.

 ## Stretch your knowledge

 ### Do you want to process multiple subjects?
 An easy way to do this is through multiple bash loops, introduced this morning.
 You will have examples below of loops for the different steps we did above if you want to try it.

+Make sure you are in the following directory: `~/data/DiffusionMRI/sourcedata`

 ```shell
 # Extract the b0 image